kenoi1/website/content/blogs/2025-08-23/index.md

  I'm Derek Lin also known as [kenoi](https://invent.kde.org/kenoi), a second-year Math student and the University of Waterloo.

-Through Google Summer of Code (GSoC), mentored by [Harald Sitter](https://invent.kde.org/hsitter), [Tobias Fella](https://invent.kde.org/tfella), and [Nicolas Fella](https://invent.kde.org/nicolasfella), I have been developing Karton, a KDE-native Virtual Machine Manager.
+Through Google Summer of Code 2025 (GSoC), mentored by [Harald Sitter](https://invent.kde.org/hsitter), [Tobias Fella](https://invent.kde.org/tfella), and [Nicolas Fella](https://invent.kde.org/nicolasfella), I have been developing Karton, a virtual machine manager for KDE.

 As the program wraps up, I thought it would be a good idea to put together what I've been able to accomplish as well as my plans going forward.